 #3 Updated by Jeremy Palmer over 2 years ago

 It would be really good to fix this as it's draining my laptop power very quickly!

 Did this QT commit not fix the issue https://github.com/qt/qt3d/commit/f865508efd13cae9d09c425d0e419f81057f1948#diff-01791f33f0106ffe1bdb6d55b78a95e3?
 That made it into 5.9.0, so maybe you can reactive the code for https://github.com/qgis/QGIS/blob/master/src/3d/qgs3dmapscene.cpp#L51 when the QT version is high enough?

-#4 Updated by Martin Dobias about 2 years ago
+#4 Updated by Martin Dobias over 2 years ago

 I have tested here with Qt 5.9.0 on linux and unfortunately it did not really help, QGIS still used a lot of CPU (maybe not as bad as before but still), plus there was a new bug when OnDemand was used (switching to a different window and back to QGIS would leave the 3D view black).